tytydraco/yessleep/out/Seeking_individuals_with_information_to_corroborate_the_existence_of_Tributary_Vermont_or_The_WebWeaver_Protocol.md

 Despite his infuriating pretension, Reggie was right about one thing - “modern art piece” would be a very reasonable description for the maypole.

 At its center was a wooden cylinder with a diameter about the size of a frisbee.
 It stood approximately two-stories tall in a small patch of grass that interrupted the asphalt at the half-way point of Tributary’s one street.
-Thick plastic, dramatically shifting in color every few inches, adorned the post chaotically; its protrusion from the wood was asymmetrical depending on the perspective.
+Thick plastic, dramatically shifting in color every few inches, adorned the post chaotically; its protrusion from the wood was decidedly asymmetric.

 Closer to the ground, the plastic looked like dragon scales, oblong and rough.
 As the material wrapped around the pole and spiraled upwards, however, it transmuted to look more like spikes or stalactites, poking a few feet out from the core.
 Then, it transmuted again to a glossy sheet with a few thin, centimeter-long tendrils sticking straight up here and there.
 Next, it looked like ocean waves, and then like stick figures holding hands, so on and so on - innumerable shapes seemingly without coherency or intent in design, from top to bottom.

 Or, alternatively, maybe the disorder *was* the design - no matter where you looked, and at whatever angle you looked, the maypole offered a wholly unique image.
 When I was briefed by The Bureau before arriving at Tributary, the welcome coordinator had mentioned that the maypole was theorized to “counteract the surrounding convergent leyline through its nearly unreplicatable uniqueness, grounding subjects in our current thread through focused perception”, whatever that means.
 The coordinator, muscular and decked in camo like a drill sergeant, implied that this measure may have saved the original inhabitants of Tributary if they had access to it.